christiandaley/christiandaley.github.io/_posts/2024-02-18-virtual-function-templates-with-stateful-metaprogramming-in-c++-20.md

 Both `A.cpp` and `B.cpp` declare a struct `Tag` within an anonymous namespace prior to including `f.h`.
 This means that the two versions of `f` that end up being defined in our program will "see" different types as their default template parameter and therefore have different definitions.
 This violates the ODR rule and such a program is ill formed regardless of whether any existing compiler implementation is willing to compile it.
 What does this mean for us?

 I mentioned earlier that our code only works within a single source file.
 It should be fairly straightforward to understand the most obvious issue with putting our `Printer` class in a header file and attempting to use any given `Printer` instance across source files.
 A `PrinterImpl` object constructed in some file `A.cpp` will contain a vtable that is capable of handling only the specific specializations of `Printer::print` that are needed in that one file.
 Casting it to a `Printer*` and passing it to a function defined in some other source file `B.cpp` is a recipe for disaster.
-Unless both `A.cpp` and `B.cpp` use the exact same specializations of `Printer::print` *in the exact same order*, we're going to run into problems when `B.cpp` expects a different vtable than the one constructed in `A.cpp`.
+Unless both `A.cpp` and `B.cpp` use the exact same specializations of `Printer::print` _in the exact same order_, we're going to run into problems when `B.cpp` expects a different vtable than the one constructed in `A.cpp`.

 We might think to remedy this issue by replacing our array based implementation of the vtable with a `std::unordered_map<std::type_index, void(*)(Printer*, void*)>`.
 In `Printer::print` we would no longer need to worry about the index returned from `stateful_type_list::try_push` and instead we could use `typeid(vtable_func<Args...>)` to lookup the correct function in the map.
-Likewise in `create_vtable` we would initialize this map with `{{ typeid(Funcs), Funcs::template run<Derived> }...}`.
+Likewise in `create_vtable` we would initialize this map with {% raw %} `{{ typeid(Funcs), Funcs::template run<Derived> }...}` {% endraw %}.
 This would make it so that the order in which `Printer::print` specializations are used no longer matters, and would also allow us to detect when we've been given a `Printer` that isn't capable of handing a particular set of arguments.
 In `Printer::print` we could verify that the corresponding entry exists in the map before attempting to call the function and if it doesn't we can do something like throw an exception that could be handled by the caller.
 This should work great, right?

 Wrong.

 I don’t know exactly what any particular compiler will do when given such a program, but I can show that such a program violates the ODR and is ill formed.

 Going back to the implementation details of `stateful_type_list` let's consider what happens when `print(5)` is called on some `Printer` object.
 Let's also assume that this is the first and only use of `Printer::print` within this source file.
 When `vtable_func<int>` is added to the stateful list it results in a declaration of `flag(getter<0>)` being instantiated by the compiler with a deduced return type of `type_list<vtable_func<int>>`.
 Later, this function is called by `get` in `stateful_type_list`.
-Friend functions exist at the *namespace scope* even if they are defined within a struct/class.
+Friend functions exist at the _namespace scope_ even if they are defined within a struct/class.
 That means that the compiler sees a free function named `flag` that accepts a parameter of type `getter<0>` and returns a `type_list<vtable_func<int>>`.

 Now what happens if we do the same thing in another source file, but instead we call `print(5.0)`.
 Following the same logic as before, the result will be the declaration of a free function named `flag` that accepts a parameter of type `getter<0>` and returns a `type_list<vtable_func<double>>`.
 C++ functions cannot be overloaded solely on their return type, so this is in fact a conflicting definition of `flag(getter<0>)`.
 ODR is violated and the program is ill formed.